Map of the site:

-Since I lost the credentials of many of the authors of these ideas, any further suggestion will be added anonymously, as the lore of real gardeners.
+This page gathers ideas from many people.
+Since I lost the credentials of most of them, any further suggestion will be added anonymously, as for the lore of real gardeners.

 (Permalink) Given their different properties, a vendor should always tell if his build is prims, mesh or sculpties.